PhotoBiz LLC Logo

 • Access to your PhotoBiz account

-• A clear idea of the photography service or location you want the page to focus on
+• A clear idea of the photography service, subject, or location you want the page to focus on

-Google Search Console is not required to update your gallery page SEO, but it can help Google discover your updated page faster.
+Google Search Console is not required to update your gallery page SEO.
+However, it can help Google discover your updated page faster.

 STEP ONE

-Once the page loads, click the Images Block that contains your gallery photos.
-This allows you to review and update the images currently displayed on that page.
+Once the page opens, click the Images Block that contains your gallery photos.
+This allows you to review and update the images displayed on the page.

 STEP TWO